COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 the values that your original data names were supposed to take.
 Finally, replace your duplicate data names by a single identifier data name that draws from the values of C.  The same information is now representable in an extensible way.
+This technique could be described as creating an associative table.

 .. note::